paulfioravanti/steno-dictionaries/README.md

 - _[I Completed Typey Type][]_

-You can read all about the formulation of the `gaming-doom-typist.json` dictionary and how steno gaming is possible here:
+You can read all about the formulation of the [Doom Typist][] dictionary, and how steno gaming is possible, here:

 - _[Steno Gaming: Doom Typist][]_